acoular/acoular/docs/source/install/index.rst

 Option 1 (recommended): Anaconda (Windows and Linux)
 ----------------------------------------------------

 This option assumes that you have the `Anaconda <https://www.anaconda.com/download/>`_ Python-distribution installed on your computer.
-If this is not the case you may `download <https://www.anaconda.com/download/>`_ and install it (higly recommended). **You may install Anaconda alongside any other Python installation on your system**, without the need to interfere the other Python installation.
+If this is not the case you may `download <https://www.anaconda.com/download/>`_ and install it (higly recommended). **You may install Anaconda alongside any other Python installation on your system**, without the need to interfere with the other Python installation.

 Once Anaconda Python is properly installed and works, start a console, i.e. either "cmd" or the "Anaconda command prompt" on Windows, Terminal on Linux.
 In the command line, type